This recipe for Egg Salad is full of flavor, easy to make, and makes the most delicious, creamy, Egg Salad Sandwich.

 If you THINK you don't like horseradish or mustard, I encourage you to still try this recipe.
-Neither ingredient overwhelms the egg salad.
+Just like my recipe for Deviled Eggs, the horseradish and Dijon do not overwhelm the flavor of the egg salad.
 Instead, they both provide a bit of zip and help to cut through the richness of the eggs and mayonnaise, making this recipe truly the best.

 How to Make Egg Salad

 - I always use my Instant Pot Hard Boiled Eggs--because they are PERFECT every single time!

 - If you don't have an Instant Pot, you can cook your eggs on the stove.
 Place room temperature eggs in a single layer in a large stock pan.
 Add cold water to just cover the eggs.
 Bring to a boil.
 Once at a rapid boil, cover the pan and remove from heat.
 Set timer for 12 minutes.
 Drain and chill eggs.

 - Peel the eggs and be sure to rinse them really well to ensure you don't end up with shells inside your egg salad.